 On Vinson we first take an Iluyshin 76, then a ski-equipped Twin Otter over to Vinson.

-And as we hop from foot to foot, eager to get onto the mountain, the wind howls, it rains or snows, the clouds come in and fade away.
+As we hop from foot to foot, eager to get onto the mountain, the wind howls, it rains or snows, the clouds come in and fade away.
 On the tight schedules that so many of us live on, this could be one of the biggest challenges, just waiting.
 Climbers aren’t known for their ability to chill.

 What to do?
 Food, and perhaps drink.
 Who needs an excuse for a great local meal – a bit of research and a boring evening could turn into something unforgettable.